If you’re on the hunt for some interesting abandoned places in Washington you can explore, you don’t have to look far.

 If you’re an urban explorer in the Washington state area, you have an almost endless list of abandoned places to explore.
 From deserted military bases, high schools, nuclear power plants, bunkers, hospitals, and even entire ghost towns.

 There are so many more amazing forgotten places to explore in Washington that I couldn’t include here.
 All you have to do to find them is a little bit of digging on the internet.
 If you haven’t already, go check out my guide on how I find abandoned places near me to explore.

-You can also check social media like Youtube, Reddit, Instagram for finding places to explore near you in Washington.
-What abandoned places in Washington are your favorite that you’ve explored?
+You can also see our article on the best abandoned places in Spokane, WA.
+What abandoned place in Washington is your favorite that you’ve explored?
 Share in the comments!